BESS Safety Monitoring Under IM8: What Singapore Grid Operators Must Now Prove

 BESS vendors certify their own BMS.
 The BMS calculates its own SoH.
 When a safety incident occurs, the first question from EMA or BCA investigators will be: what independent verification did you have of the asset's actual degradation state?

-Third-party forensic records from independent physics-based analysis — showing that the operator was monitoring degradation modes, not just trusting BMS outputs — constitute a defensible response.
-A BMS printout signed off by the same OEM who manufactured the asset does not.
+Third-party forensic records from independent physics-based analysis, showing that the operator was monitoring degradation modes rather than simply trusting BMS outputs, are much easier to defend.
+A BMS printout signed off by the same OEM that built the asset is not the same thing.

 Gap 3: Cycling History Is Not a Safety Record

 SCADA historian logs showing voltage, current, temperature, and availability are operational records.
-They are not safety records.
-A safety record requires interpretation — analysis connecting the operational data to degradation and risk conclusions.
+They are not safety records by themselves.
+A safety record requires interpretation, meaning analysis that connects the data to degradation and risk conclusions.

 Without documented analysis methodology and findings, raw SCADA logs are discovery material in an incident investigation, not protection from liability.